dynamsoft-rd-0/dbrjs-mass-samples/dbrjs-express-wasm-self-host/README.md

 `node index.js`

-Open the url.
-Try.
+Run the URL and test it.

 # Notes

 ## 1

-Latest express doesn't need to set `application/wasm` manually.
-It's already built in.
+The latest express doesn't require setting `application/wasm` manually.
+It is already built in.

 ## 2

-Copy dbrjs's dist to a network available place.
+Please make sure you copy the `dist` folder of the Dynamsoft Barcode Reader SDK to a network available location (e.g. the `public` folder in this sample).

 ## 3

-Set `Dynamsoft.DBR.BarcodeReader.engineResourcePath` to your self-host one.
+Don't forget to set `Dynamsoft.DBR.BarcodeReader.engineResourcePath` to your self-hosted address.

-This must be done in `react`, `vue`, `angular`.
-Can be omitted in raw html.
+This setting is required in framework based project like `react`, `vue`, `angular`.

-You can find the similar usage in https://github.com/Dynamsoft/javascript-barcode/blob/master/example/web/react/src/dbr.js
+An example for your reference: https://github.com/Dynamsoft/javascript-barcode/blob/master/example/web/react/src/dbr.js

-> In dbrjs 7.6 use `Dynamsoft.BarcodeReader.engineResourcePath` instead.
+> If you are running Dynamsoft Barcode Reader JavaScript edition v7.6, please instead use `Dynamsoft.BarcodeReader.engineResourcePath`.